lassihi/Wazuh-salt-module/README.md

 ### Wazuh Agent:

-Before applying the state, edit line 1 on file `agent.sls` to point to your Wazuh Indexer's IP-address.
+Before applying the state, edit line 1 on file `agent.sls` to point to your Wazuh Server's IP-address.
 If you ran the command above use IP-address of "server" minion.
 Otherwise you will have to apply it later to the configuration file.

 Install Wazuh Agent on minion "agent":